Blue laws in the United States: Massachusetts

 Most off-premises alcohol sales were not permitted on Sundays until 2004.
 Exceptions were made in 1990 for municipalities that were within 10 mi of the New Hampshire or Vermont border.
 Since 1992, alcohol sales have been allowed statewide from the Sunday prior to Thanksgiving until New Year's Day.
 In both exceptions, sales were not allowed before noon.
 Since the law changed in 2004, off-premises sales are now allowed anywhere in the state, with local approval, after noon.
-Retail alcohol sales remain barred on Thanksgiving Day, Christmas Day and Memorial Day(until noon).
+Retail alcohol sales remain barred on Thanksgiving Day, Christmas Day and Memorial Day (until noon).

 Massachusetts also has a "Day of Rest" statute that provides that all employees are entitled to one day off from work in seven calendar days.

 Until 2019, retail employees working on Sundays were paid time-and-a-half.
 This was gradually phased out over 5 years until 2019, and was paralleled by a phased-in increase in the state minimum wage.

+Retail sales restrictions still apply to Columbus Day, Veterans Day, Thanksgiving, and Christmas.
+Special rules apply to factories and mills.
+55 categories of business are exempt, such as pharmacies, hotels, and restaurants.